gabriela-ua/DRLND-1/P3_Collaboration and Competition_AP/README.md

 - This yields a single **score** for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

+## Project requirements: See 'requirements.txt'

+## Approach
+The high-level steps taken in building an agent that solves this environment.

+1. Start the Environment
+1. Evaluate the state and action space.
+1. Implement the learning algorithm.
+1. Results

+### 1. Start the Environment
+Import the required libraries and create the UnityEnvironment

+### 2. Evaluate the state and action space.
+The state space has 24 dimensions which include the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+### 3.Implement the learning algorithm.
+The algorithm used is Multi-Agent Deep Deterministic Policy Gradients (MADDPG).
+The final hyper-parameters used were as follows (n_episodes=2500, max_t=1000).

+BUFFER_SIZE = int(1e6)  # replay buffer size
+BATCH_SIZE = 128        # minibatch size
+LR_ACTOR = 1e-3         # learning rate of the actor
+LR_CRITIC = 1e-3        # learning rate of the critic
+WEIGHT_DECAY = 0        # L2 weight decay
+LEARN_EVERY = 10        # learning timestep interval
+LEARN_NUM = 5           # number of learning passes
+GAMMA = 0.99            # discount factor
+TAU = 8e-3              # for soft update of target parameters OU_SIGMA = 0.2          # Ornstein-Uhlenbeck noise parameter, volatility
+OU_THETA = 0.15         # Ornstein-Uhlenbeck noise parameter, speed of mean reversion
+EPS_START = 5.0         # initial value for epsilon in noise decay process in Agent.act()
+EPS_EP_END = 300        # episode to end the noise decay process
+EPS_FINAL = 0           # final value for epsilon after decay

+### 4.Results

+Plots and Results are shown in the Jupyter notebook (Tennis_v4 _AP.ipynb) and Report.

+###For additional information:
+Please see the Jupyter Notebook: 'Tennis_v4 _AP.ipynb'

+# Try to train your own agents!!!
+The original Udacity repository for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet)

 ### Getting Started